 Despite the escape of Charles, the Scots had been conquered for the time being.
 Now all that was left to do was subjugate Ireland.
 Cromwell justified his vicious and cold-blooded campaign in Ireland with various Old Testament allegories and cryptic prophecies -a common disposition for the devout Puritan.
 Cromwell’s troops laid to waste whole sections of Ireland.
 They massacred and leveled barracks, butchered priests -none survived the English hellfire.
 Winston Churchill writes that the Irish campaign was “a massacre so all-effacing as to startle even the opinion of those fierce times.
 All were put to the sword.
 None escaped; every priest and friar was butchered.
 The corpses were carefully ransacked for valuables… The war continued in squalid, murderous fashion for two years after Cromwell had left Ireland” (334).
 When the last lingering Royalists were defeated, the civil war was officially over.
 Supporters of Charles fled into hiding.
 England had been mastered, Ireland was terrorized, and Scotland was conquered.

-Back in England, Parliament attempted to carve a more conservative route by quietly changing course away from its more radical members.
+Back in London, Parliament attempted to carve a more conservative route by quietly changing course away from its more radical members.
 This shift did not sit well with the army which was rife with Puritans.
 They demanded radical change from the so-called “Rump Parliament.”
 The final straw came from a trade war.
-English shipping began to conflict with the Dutch monopoly which maintained control of the Baltic trade and the spice trade in the East Indies.
+English shipping began to come into conflict with the Dutch monopoly which maintained control of the Baltic trade and the spice trade in the East Indies.
 Soon war was declared, but many in the army (Oliver Cromwell included) saw the Dutch not as enemies but rather as fellow Protestants in the fight against a global conspiracy of authoritarian Papism.
 The Dutch war is known to us today as the First Anglo-Dutch War (1652-1654).
 It was mainly a naval battle of piracy and plunder on the high seas.

 At any rate, fed up with Parliamentary leadership which seemed to echo the policies of the late King Charles I, Oliver Cromwell led a military coup against Parliament on April 20, 1653.
 It was just the kind of coup Charles I was incapable of enacting in 1642 when he burst into the House of Commons demanding the arrests of his opponents.
 When Oliver Cromwell marched a band of musketeers into the House of Commons, he forcibly dissolved the long-serving “Rump Parliament.”
 It was a stunning and instantaneous devolution of Parliamentary rule, halting centuries of tradition from Simon de Montfort to the Petition of Right.
 Now England fell under the shadow of one man’s rule: Oliver Cromwell.
 However, there was still need for a minor deliberative body.
 Thus the army council created a minor Parliamentary body known as the “Barebones Parliament” (named for the MP of London, a Puritan preacher aptly named ‘Praise-God Barebone’).
 In appointing this body Cromwell sought what every ruler wishes: a supplicant and compliant Parliament.
 Eventually the military took full control and named Oliver Cromwell as Lord Protector.

 Amidst calls to abolish the aristocracy and ongoing squabbles with the gentry, Oliver Cromwell dissolved what remained of Parliament in 1655.
 There were uprisings that followed, particularly a notable Royalist rebellion which was put down.
 Martial law was imposed and Cromwell divided England into 12 military districts, each under the control of a different major-general.
 The move was widely unpopular among the people.
-This was coupled with rigid Puritanical laws against swearing (men were fined for using phrases like “God is my witness” or “Upon my life”), drunkenness was banned, female dress codes were enacted, sexual activity was regulated, fasting was enforced, and the abolition of English staples like horse-racing, theatres, casinos, and brothels were all strictly prohibited.
+This was coupled with rigid Puritanical laws against profanity (men were fined for using phrases like “God is my witness” or “Upon my life”), drunkenness was banned, female dress codes were enacted, sexual activity was regulated, fasting was enforced, and the abolition of English staples like horse-racing, theatres, casinos, and brothels were all strictly prohibited.
 Quakers and Catholics alike were thrown into the stocks.
 Soldiers were given free-reign to enter private homes in London and take what food they needed.
 Walking outside on the sabbath was banned, town may-poles were torn down lest they lead to immorality, and men were fined for traveling to attend neighboring parishes.
 The Lord Protectorate levied a ten percent tax on all ex-royalists as punishment for the civil war.
 Per Winston Churchill, during this period the mood of the nation was changing: “To the mass of the nation, however, the rule of Cromwell manifested itself in the form of numberless and miserable petty tyrannies, and thus became hated as no Government has ever been hated in England before or since.
 What wonder that under the oak-eaves, broad and far throughout the countryside, men dreamed fondly of what they called the good old times and yearned for the day when ‘the King shall enjoy his own again'” (342-343).

 When Parliament was finally reconvened in January 1657 the divided kingdom under military rule was brought to an end.
 The new Parliament was dominated by conservative voices who sought to bring back order to the land.
 They passed the Humble Petition and Advice which offered Cromwell the crown of England in order to return to a stable monarchy.
 But Cromwell refused knowing full-well that the army would be strongly opposed.
 He insisted on keeping his title as Lord Protector, however it was agreed that Cromwell could name his successor: his eldest son Richard.
 Cromwell had become “King Oliver” in all but name.
 He and his followers sought to govern a godly kingdom by ridding the country of impurity.
 Ironically, the Interregnum Parliament accomplished very little social legislation to benefit the people of England.
 As Winston Churchill notes, “Much better conditions and more improvements were established under the personal rule of Charles I between 1629 and 1640 than under those who claimed to rule in the name of God and the sovereignty of the Saints” (342).
 However, the religious fanaticism was not to last.
 Within one year of his investiture, Cromwell would fall ill.